-P&G beats profit estimates as consumers stock up on toilet rolls, detergents
+P&G profit tops estimates as shoppers stock up on diapers, toilet rolls

 Analysts were expecting sales of $17.46 billion, according to IBES data from Refinitiv.

-Excluding one-time items, the company earned $1.17 per share, beating Wall Street estimates by 4 cents.
+Excluding one-time items, P&G earned $1.17 per share, beating Wall Street estimates by 4 cents.

-The company, however, cut its full-year sales growth target 3%-4% from its prior forecast of 4%-5% to account for currency fluctuation.
+The company, however, cut its full-year sales growth target to 3%-4% from its prior forecast of 4%-5% to account for currency fluctuation.

 Reporting by Nivedita Balu in Bengaluru; Editing by Saumyadeb Chakrabarty